It can be used to treat acid reflux and indigestion.

 This medicine forms a protective coating that floats on the contents of your stomach.

-Gaviscon contains an alginate, which is a type of medicine that is particularly effective in relieving acid reflux.
+Gaviscon contains alginate, a type of medicine that is particularly effective in relieving acid reflux.

 This prevents stomach acid from escaping.
 Gaviscon also contains an antacid that neutralizes excess stomach acid and reduces pain and discomfort.